• Skip to primary navigation

 All ingredients should be at room temperature and the pastry nice and cold.
 You can prepare everything the day before and let them rest overnight.

-1. Mix together the caramelized sweet potatoes, the onion, the spinach and the chevre broken into pieces.
+1. Mix together the caramelized sweet potatoes, the onion, the spinach, the eggs and the chevre broken into pieces.
 Put aside 4 small slices of chevre

 2. Fill the pie halfway